huggingface/dataset-viewer/services/reverse-proxy/README.md

-# Datasets server - reverse proxy
+# Dataset viewer - reverse proxy

 > Reverse-proxy in front of the API